rieckpil/progmot/content/post/writing-a-book-remotely.md

 - writing the manuscript in Markdown or bringing your own PDF
 - automatic formatting/layout for Markdown manuscripts
-- automatic file generation for other eBook formats like Mobi and ePub
+- automatic file generation for other ebook formats like Mobi and ePub
 - integration with GitHub/Dropbox for the manuscript
 - fair pricing with 80% royalties for the authors
 - payout via PayPal and support for multiple authors